 You can find help honing these skills at Cumberland Heights.
-We are a nonprofit alcohol and drug-addiction treatment center located on the banks of the Cumberland river in Nashville, Tennessee.
-On a sprawling 177-acre campus, we are made up of 2 12-Step immersion campuses, 12 outpatient recovery centers and 4 sober living homes.
+We are a nonprofit alcohol and drug addiction treatment center located on the banks of the Cumberland River in Nashville, Tennessee.
+On a sprawling 177-acre campus, we are made up of two 12-Step immersion campuses, 12 outpatient recovery centers, and 4 sober living homes.
 We believe that each person has a unique story to tell – and that’s why we always put the patient first.
 For more information, call 1-800-646-9998 today.